elementor/elementor-developers-docs/src/controls/conditional-display.md

 ## Condition Example

-Let's start with an example in which we want to allow the user to set borders and style them.
-To smplify the user-experiance, we initialy hide all the border controls and leave only a [switcher](./../controls/classes/control-switcher/).
-If the user turns on the switcher, he will see all the border controls.
+Let's start with an example in which we want to allow users to set borders and style them.
+To simplify the user experience, we initially hide all the border controls and leave only a [switcher](./../controls/classes/control-switcher/).
+If a user turns on the switcher, they will see all the border controls.

 ```php{2,25-27,41-43,55-57}
 $this->add_control(